Myanmar: Pro-Poor Community Infrastructure and Basic Services

-The project is designed to provide improved water supply, which will be charged to permit cost recovery and sustainability, sanitary latrines, community drainage, solid waste management and footpaths.
+The project is designed to provide improved water supply, which will be charged to permit cost recovery and sustainability at the community level, tertiary level solid waste management, and roads and culverts.

 |Project Name||Pro-Poor Community Infrastructure and Basic Services|

 |Project Type / Modality of Assistance||Grant

 |Drivers of Change||Gender Equity and Mainstreaming

 Governance and capacity development

 Water and other urban infrastructure and services / Water and other urban infrastructure and services

 |Description||The project is designed to provide improved water supply, which will be charged to permit cost recovery and sustainability at the community level, tertiary level solid waste management, and roads and culverts.|

 Yangon City Development City (YCDC) sources state less than 60% of the urban population has access to municipal water supply.
 Others rely on rainwater harvesting, hand-dug shallow wells and buying water from water sellers, which may take up to 10% of household income.
 The Mandalay City Development Committee (MCDC) reports that about 72% of its population is served by the city's water supply system.
 There is no network of drains for storm-water or wastewater especially where most poor people reside.
 Polluted water remains stagnant in open drains and on household plots.
 This has resulted in the high incidence of diarrhea and water-related vector-borne diseases, such as malaria and dengue.